KEYS TO THE LICHENS OF ITALY - 08) CALICIOID SPECIES (both lichenized and non-lichenized)

 5) Pseudothelomma, a small, distinct group of species with immersed ascomata, growing on dry and exposed lignum, which was segregated from Thelomma by Prieto & Wedin (2017).
 It differs from the similar Acolium in the thin and non-sclerotised excipulum, and from the likewise similar Thelomma in the ecology, and in the thin, crystal-free cortex.

-9) Thelomma, a genus of the Caliciaceae which includes 5 saxicolous species in temperate and arid subtropical regions of both Hemispheres.
+8) Thelomma, a genus of the Caliciaceae which includes 5 saxicolous species in temperate and arid subtropical regions of both Hemispheres; the genus Cypheliopsis mediterranea, an extremely rare species known from France, should be probably transferred to Thelomma.

 Among the non-lichenized genera, the following are represented in Italy: